CEO & Founder

 Here are some ways you might make sure you are getting the most for your money in an RESP.

-We have seen how early planning has benefitted many families at Canadian LIC.
+We have seen how early planning has benefited many families at Canadian LIC.
 For instance, one of our clients started an RESP for their son at the age of five.
 When he decided to enroll in an apprenticeship program at 18, the RESP had grown significantly with the help of government grants.
 This gave him a solid financial footing to complete his training without needing student loans.
 This is the kind of forward-looking financial planning we just love to support families with.

 As the job market evolves, more young adults are opting for skilled trades and apprenticeships.
 The COVID-19 pandemic only accelerated this trend, as people sought out stable and in-demand careers that don’t necessarily require a university degree.
 So, in the case of non-traditional routes to education or employment, families might be concerned that an RESP wouldn’t be as valuable in this regard.
 That’s simply not true.